kazad/instacalc/docs/compare.md

 Here's our trusty pocket calculator.

 * Likes: Simple, familiar, preinstalled.
-* Limitations: Multi-step calcualtions, edit typos in previous inputs.
-Not easy to share thought process.
+* Limitations: Difficult to do multi-step calcualtions, or edit typos in previous inputs.
+Hard to see/share thought process.

-Like everyone else, I reach for this when I need a fast one-off answer.
+Still, like everyone else, I reach for this when I need a fast one-off answer.

 ## Medium: Calc Scratchpads